minprog/programmeren-1/reviews/1 C/review.md

-# Code review: module 0
+# Code review: Module 0

 Learning to assess your own code, and finding ways to improve it, is an important part of learning to program.
 For each module, you will do a code review with one or more other students.
 Here, you will give each other feedback and advice on improving your code.